Policy: Glossary - student policies and procedures

-This term covers a wide range of aspects of the student learning experience, including learning outcomes, scope and sequence of knowledge (syllabus), details of content, skills, learning experience, resources, pedagogy, assessment, evaluation and review, and reporting.
+This term covers a wide range of aspects of the student learning experience, including learning outcomes, scope and sequence of knowledge (syllabus), details of content, skills, learning experience, resources, pedagogy, assessment, and evaluation and review.
 A description of the formative experiences available to a student enrolled in a particular course of study, of the academic achievements expected of a student who successfully completes the course, and of the ways in which the student’s achievements will be reported. (cf. Syllabus.)

-An examination a student is permitted to take by the delegated authority, where the student was eligible to take an examination in a course but unable to attend the examination.
+An examination a student is permitted to take, under approval by the delegated authority, where the student was eligible to take an examination in a course but unable to attend the examination.

-A transfer between programs at the same level, eg undergraduate to undergraduate.
+A transfer between eligible programs at the same career level, e.g. undergraduate to undergraduate.
 Applications are submitted using the online application form.

 A formal authority assigned to an individual that allows them to undertake actions assigned under university legislation.

 A type of formative assessment used early on in a course or program, to evaluate student’s abilities to identify their own approaches to learning, to assist students to develop the skills to manage their own learning, and to provide the teacher (and students) with information that will allow the identification of deficits in knowledge and understanding.
 Diagnostic assessment helps both teacher and student to establish a baseline for learning.